vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The teacher consigns the pupil to several other deities.
 The teacher asks him to step on a stone (aśman) and to put fuel on the fire (BhGS 1.8).

 Then the pupil makes a pradaks.iṇa around the fire, takes his seat at the right side (daks.iṇatas), scil. of the teacher, while he turns to the north, touches (the feet of the teacher), and asks: ‘O lord, recite the Sāvitrī’.
-18 The place where the teacher is seated is not again specified, but presumably he is still seated west of the fire facing east, that is the place where he performed the homa sacrifice, took the interview accompanied by the a˜njalis, and consigned the pupil to Prajāpati etc. This is corroborated by the Hiraṇyakeśigr.hyas¯utra.19
+18 The place where the teacher is seated is not again specified, but presumably he is still seated west of the fire facing east, that is the place where he performed the homa sacrifice, took the interview accompanied by the a˜njalis, and consigned the pupil to Prajāpati etc. This is corroborated by the Hiraṇyakeśigr.hyasūtra.19

 The sitting position of the preceptor and his audience

 Veda study is of course not restricted to the brahmacāriṇOutside the village, retreated into the wilderness (araṇya), brahmins devoted themselves to study and, if they became known for their learnedness, attracted students.
 In this way we conceive of the origin of the different Upanis.ad teaching traditions and of other early Indian schools of philosophy (above, p.
 230).
 The subject of study and teaching may have changed accordingly, but the setting is traditional and had a long life.
-We find such an idyllic setting, for instance, in the Sāṅkhāyana- ´ gr.hyas¯utra, where it describes ‘the rules for the forest-dweller regarding his (Veda) study’.
+We find such an idyllic setting, for instance, in the Sāṅkhāyana- ´ gr.hyasūtra, where it describes ‘the rules for the forest-dweller regarding his (Veda) study’.
 20

 For this study (svādhyāya) the forest-dwellers should go to a pure spot in the northeast that is open at the eastern side.
 The site is circular or marked by a circle with an entrance to the east or the north.
 After some preliminary rites, they may take up their studies.
 21